-Samsung developing dedicated chip for the Internet of Things
+Samsung developing dedicated chip for the internet of things

-Samsung Electronics is going all in with the Internet of Things.
-The company announced this week that it is commencing production on the Exynos i T200, a processor optimised for IoT, reports ZDNet.
+Samsung Electronics is going all in on the internet of things (IoT).
+The company announced this week that it is commencing production on the Exynos i T200, a processor optimised for IoT, ZDNet reports.

 The chip is a member of its Exynos range of mobile ARM processors, and supports wireless communications and improved security, the company said, boasting a function that prevents illegal copying.
 It has multiple cores and can support multifunctionality.